By Mariam Msangi – Art in Tanzania internship

 What are the 5 P’s of Marketing?

-The 5 P’s of Marketing – Product, Price, Promotion, Place, and People – are key marketing elements used to position a business strategically.
-The 5 P’s of Marketing, also known as the marketing mix, are variables that managers and owners control to satisfy customers in their target market, add value to their business, and help differentiate their business from competitors.
+The 5 P’s of Marketing – Product, Price, Promotion, Place, and People – are key marketing elements to position a business strategically.
+The 5 P’s of Marketing, or the marketing mix, are variables managers and owners control to satisfy customers in their target market, add value to their business, and help differentiate their business from competitors.

 Product

 Product refers to the products and services offered by a business.
-Product decisions include function, packaging, appearance, warranty, quality, etc.
+Product decisions encompass function, packaging, appearance, warranty, quality, and other factors.

-Customers need to understand the features, advantages, and benefits of buying goods or services.
-Therefore, when thinking about a product, consider the key features, benefits, and the needs and wants of customers.
+Customers must understand the features, advantages, and benefits of buying goods or services.
+Therefore, when considering a product, think about its key features, benefits, and the needs and wants of customers.

 Price

-Price refers to the pricing strategy for products and services and how it will affect customers.
-Pricing decisions do not include just the selling price but also discounts, payment arrangements, credit terms, and any price-matching services offered.
+Price refers to the pricing strategy for products and services, as well as its impact on customers.
+Pricing decisions encompass not only the selling price but also discounts, payment arrangements, credit terms, and any price-matching services offered.

 When determining a pricing strategy, it is essential to consider the business’s position in the current marketplace.
 For example, if the company is advertised as a high-quality provider of mechanical equipment, the product pricing should reflect that.